Stay with us on your next vacation and get up to 30% of Rate starts from THB 2,746++ DISCOVER MORE

 Planning a holiday?
 Bangkok is one of the most vibrant destinations in Asia.
-This 24-hour city has everything you need for a fantastic holiday, from cultural and historical sites, to mega shopping malls to relaxing urban green spaces.
-Here are our top 20 reasons to stay in Bangkok.
+This 24-hour city has everything you need for a fantastic holiday, from cultural and historical sites to mega shopping malls to relaxing urban green spaces.

 The city is a tapestry of many cultural and ethnic traditions.
 Apart from mainstream Thai culture, you’ll see elements of Chinese, Japanese, Indian, Islamic, Christian and other cultures throughout the city.